gobrin111/cse312Cave/README.md

 This will change the page's display and play a sound effect.

 Verify that you can see the image that appears and that you can hear the sound effect.

+### Wordle Game Aspect
+Another creative aspect of our website is the wordle game in general.
+It randomly chooses a word from our set of words for the user to guess.
+The user can guess by typing letters and try to guess the word based on the clues given each guess.